gulien/orbit/README.md

 The flag `-p` allows you to specify many data sources which will be applied to your configuration file.

 It works the same as the `-p` flag from the `generate` command.

 Of course, you may also create a file named `orbit-payload.yml` in the same folder where you're executing Orbit.

+##### `-t --templates`

+The flag `-t` allows you to specify additional templates which are used in your configuration file.

+It works the same as the `-t` flag from the `generate` command.

+Of course, you may also create a file named `orbit-payload.yml` in the same folder where you're executing Orbit.